 Graduate and undergraduate students must return university keys before leaving.
 Failure to return keys will hold up the student's transcript.

 Sensitive areas may have restricted locks, which means they can’t be opened by the building’s master key.
-Justification for the restriction must be provided to and approved by the Facilities Security Director’s Office.
+The justification for the restriction must be provided to and approved by the Director of Parking & Transportation.
 All non-university locks installed without approval are subject to immediate removal and replacement with standard university locks at the expense of the department.
 Excessive issuance of restricted keys may result in changing or removing the restricted lock.

 Master Key Rings